virtuocity/monty/README.md

 ## Notes and Thoughts
 The goal of this project is to create an interpreter for Monty ByteCodes files.
 Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
-It relies on a unique stack,
+It relies on a unique stack,with specific instructions
-with specific instructions to manipulate it.
+to manipulate it.

 ## Links
 https://data-flair.training/blogs/stacks-and-queues-in-c/